TABLE OF CONTENTS

 The code of conduct describes common problems encountered at conventions and events, but it is not exhaustive of all unacceptable behavior.
 Ozark Book Authority reserves the right to assess any disruptive or unacceptable behavior and to determine the consequences on a case-by-case basis.

-In other words, just because we didn’t specifically list something you can’t do, that doesn’t mean you’re going to get away with it.
+In other words, just because we didn’t specifically list something you can’t do, doesn’t mean you can.

 If there is a complaint issued against you